software-mansion-labs/webgpu-workshop/src/lessons/3_LavaLamp/README.md

 Task: Use `steps/web/boilerplate.ts` file as a starting point.
 Setup TypeGPU renderer and display a simple gradient in shader.
 Look at implementation `getWebGPUContext` method because contains necessery boilerplate code to run TypeGPU on web.

 1.1 Setup a vertex shader.
-We want to simple cover the whole screen with a gradient.
+We want to simply cover the whole screen with a gradient.
 📁 `lamp.web.ts`
 ```ts
 const fullScreenTriangle = tgpu['~unstable'].vertexFn({